Frequently Asked Questions

 What is required to change my name?

 Any resident of Clark County can ask the court for a name change.
-The person must file a petition with the court listing the current name, the new name desired, and the reason the name change is requested.
-Any felony convictions must also be disclosed.
-All proposed name changes must be published in a newspaper in Clark County for 3 weeks before the court can approve a name change.
+You can file a petition with the court listing the current name, the new name desired, and the reason you want to change your name.
+If you have been convicted of a felony, you must disclose this in the forms and you must submit a set of fingerprints to the Court with the name change forms.
+Most proposed adult name changes must be published one time in a newspaper in Clark County before the court can approve a name change.

 Do I really have to put a notice in a newspaper?

-Yes.
-Publication of your new proposed name is required for all name changes.
-In very rare cases, a judge may waive the publication requirement if doing so would put your safety at risk.
+If you are changing your name to match your gender identity, you do not need to publish a notice.
+In other very rare cases, a judge may waive the publication requirement if doing so would put your safety at risk.

 What if I have been convicted of a felony?

 You must provide details of any felony convictions in your paperwork.
+You will also have to get fingerprinted and submit a set of your fingerprints to the Court.
 If a name change is granted, the court will send a copy of the name change order to the Central Repository for Nevada Records of Criminal History so the new name is included in your criminal record.

 How do I change my child's name?